iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Operator/Moreau Envelope and Proximal Mapping.md

 ---
 ### **Examples**

 We list some examples of proximal operators here, for the purpose of illustrating its theoretical values.
 For more general examples for computing and implementations of optimization algorithm, visit: [[Proximal Operators Example Pack]].
+For more about the projection onto a convex set, see [Convex Sets Projections and Dist, Intro](../Background/Convex%20Sets%20Projections%20and%20Dist,%20Intro.md),

 **Example | Projection onto Convex Sets**
-> #UNFINISHED
+> Allow $f(x) = \delta_Q(x)$ to be an indicator function of a closed convex set $Q$, then the proximal operator $\text{prox}_{\delta_Q}(x) = \Pi_Q(x)$, which is the projection onto the convex $Q$.

+**Demonstrations**

+We invoke the definition and the meaning of this, and then we exam the property of the proximal mapping and envelope from above using this example.

 ---